⭐️ Exploring how offset printing works

-Offset Printing or offset lithography is a printing press technique that transfers the ink from a plate to a rubber roller (or blanket) and then to various substrates to produce high quality images and designs.
+Offset printing or offset lithography is a printing press technique that transfers the ink from a plate to a rubber roller (or blanket) and then to various substrates to produce high quality images and designs.

-It is typically used for mass production such as printing large quantities of newspapers, brochures, stationery, magazines, and boxes.
+It is typically used for mass production, such as printing large quantities of newspapers, brochures, stationeries, magazines, and of course, boxes.

 Types of Offset Printing

-This option is ideal for organizations who need to produce large quantity at a small period of time.
+This option is ideal for organizations that need to produce large quantities at a fast pace to meet tight deadlines.

-The preparation for the artwork before going through the press is a vital step in order to produce the exact printing output.
+The preparation for the artwork before going through the press is a vital step to produce the exact printing output.

 The best way to make sure you are preparing your files correctly is by contacting a product specialist of the packaging or printing company you are working with.

-PakFactory product specialists can provide full expertise and advice on preparing your artwork.
+PakFactory product specialists can provide expert advice on preparing your artwork for printing.

 Offset Printing Process

-- The impression of the image/text/graphics (or ‘type’) is first obtained on a ‘plate’ – this is usually a sheet of metal (although paper/polyester may also be used).
-It has been found that aluminum tends to give the best results.
+- First the image/text/graphics are layered in rapid successions on a ‘plate’ – this is usually a sheet of metal (although paper/polyester may also be used).

-- It is the impression on the plate that is transferred to a rubber roller/cylinder, which is then used for offset printing.
+- The plate is then transferred to a rubber roller/cylinder, which is then used for the main event, offset printing.
 There will be two plates involved in the process if both sides of the paper need to be printed on.

-- A roller then feeds in the paper into the press.
+- The roller then feeds the paper into the press.
 The cylinder (this is also made of rubber) containing the ink for your artwork design stamps or ‘prints’ onto the paper to create high quality color output and quality.

-Medium to large quantity printing is best used with offset printing.
-The more quantities that are produced, the cheaper the unit cost becomes.
+- Low cost: Medium to large quantity printing is best used with offset printing.
+The more quantities that are produced, the cheaper the per unit cost becomes.

-Offset printing works on a wide range of materials including paper, cardboard, wood, leather, and plastic while providing solutions to print finishing and other special requests
+- Flexible and dynamic: Offset printing works on a wide range of materials including paper, cardboard, wood, leather, and plastic while providing solutions to special finishes and other design requests.